Skip to main content

 threads_get_user_insights

-Retrieve Threads account insights including views, likes, replies, reposts, quotes, clicks, followers, and follower demographics for specific date ranges.
+Retrieve Threads account metrics including views, likes, replies, reposts, quotes, clicks, follower count, and demographics.
+Specify a period for daily breakdowns or lifetime totals.

 Instructions